 Research at Mays Cancer Center combines the expertise of renowned cancer researchers, state-of-the-art laboratory technologies and a team approach.
 These capabilities fuel discovery at an accelerated pace.
 Our hope is to lessen cancer’s impact on our community.

 The breadth of our research helps us address the unique needs of South Texas and the nation’s most pressing cancer concerns.

 We are the only National Cancer Institute (NCI)-designated cancer center in Central and South Texas.
-This recognition of our research excellence places us among a select group across the country.
-Find out more about NCI designation.
+This recognition of our research excellence places us among a select group of centers across the country.
+Find out more about the NCI designation.